Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Scores and image counters are stored in octal form by batch of two digits, most significant batch of two digits first ;
 - Scores and image counters increment a checksum at address 0x010D7-0x10D8, repeated at address 0x011B0-0x011B1 ;
 - The vector states seem to have their own independant checksum bytes at adresses 0x011D5-0x11D6, repeated at 0x011FA-0x011FB ;
+- The data corresponding to picture stored in camera are not protected by any way ;
 - I suppose all of this was implemented as some Game Genie or other cheating hardware counter measure ;
 - Good new, Pocket Camera and Game Boy Camera seems to have the same save structure.